TosbackCgusBridge-Bot/CGUs-versions/Phonedeck/Privacy Policy.md

+Here's how you stay in touch.
+Get Phonedeck now - download the free app!

+_Don't know which version to download?
+Just scan this QR
+image with your phone and we will guide you.
+_

+*   Features
+*   FAQ
+*   Sign In

+*   Get the app
+*   Sign In

-Log In Privacy Policy 1.
+Get the app Privacy Policy 1.
 Data Collection, Processing and Use

 On the occasion of your registration on http://www.phonedeck.com, you will be asked to provide information about your personal or other conditions such as your full name, address, birth date, email address, telephone number ("**Personal Data**").
-These Personal Data will be handled by desk.io GmbH (http://www.phonedeck.com/company/about) ("**Phonedeck**"), respectively by the involved payment provider with regard to the method of payment, in strict confidence according to the legal provisions.
+These Personal Data will be handled by desk.io GmbH (http://www.phonedeck.com/about) ("**Phonedeck**"), respectively by the involved payment provider with regard to the method of payment, in strict confidence according to the legal provisions.
 The Data will only be collected, processed and used for the purpose of executing the contract, unless you expressly consent to other uses.
 The Data are collected, used and processed electronically.

 2\.
 Data Use